 The Cryptocurrency Act of 2020 categorizes cryptocurrencies into three main groups.
-These groups determine what government agency is responsible for the creation and enforcement of regulations, including the development of licenses, certifications or registrations required to issue or trade the digital assets across markets.
+These groups determine what government agency is responsible for the creation and enforcement of regulations, including the development of licenses, certifications, or registrations required to issue or trade digital assets across markets.

 The three categories include:

-- Crypto Securities - Debt, equity or derivative instruments that rest on a blockchain or cryptographic ledger (e.g. initial coin offerings).
+Debt, equity, or derivative instruments that rest on a blockchain or cryptographic ledger (e.g. initial coin offerings).

 The three agencies include:

 Financial Crimes Enforcement Network (FinCEN)

 The Financial Crimes Enforcement Network (FinCEN), which typically regulates banking and money service institutions, will be responsible for regulating cryptocurrencies.

 Securities and Exchange Commission (SEC)

 The Securities and Exchange Commission (SEC), which typically regulates the securities markets, will be responsible for regulating crypto securities.

 The Commodity Futures Trading Commission (CFTC), which typically regulates the commodities and futures markets, will be responsible for regulating crypto commodities.